 If that doesn’t set it off, very gently adjust your position to slowly wake them ever so slightly more, and stroke the bottoms of their feet.

 Remember, when feeding your baby, you should always lift them into a position where their head is slightly elevated before starting to feed.
 Your baby needs to be at a careful midway point between sleeping and waking, but still awake enough that he’s drinking like he does while awake.
 Don’t ever feed a baby who is lying down, or one who is very deeply asleep, because of the risk you’ll choke them.

 After you’ve finished feeding your baby, make sure you sit them upright for a few minutes to encourage wind to escape.
 You don’t want it to wake them later!
 However, most of the time, you’ll find that as babies are quite relaxed during a Dream Feed, they don’t gulp so much air and therefore have less wind.

 Lisa (28) from Roxby Downs:

 “My daughter was a terrible sleeper.
 She was up every two hours at least.
 That’s what babies do I suppose – but I was getting really tired especially when she hit the six month mark and I’d heard about dream feeding.
-The hardest part was picking her up from her cot whilst she was asleep (dead weight – little babies are surprisingly heavy!) – and she did wake up a few times – so it did take a bit of practise.
-But once I got her to feed, and could get her back to bed without waking up – I got a three hour sleep….
+The hardest part was picking her up from her cot whilst she was asleep (deadweight – little babies are surprisingly heavy!) – and she did wake up a few times – so it did take a bit of practice.
+But once I got her to feed, and could get her back to bed without waking up – I got a three-hour sleep….
 Then slowly a hour hour… So for me – although she didn’t sleep through the night, she certainly slept better – so I’m a big fan.”

 For some families, Dream Feeding is a fantastic solution to very early morning wake-ups for feeding, while for others, it just doesn’t work.
 We’d love to know what your own experience was with the routine, and whether it worked or not for you!